Back in the day, VW's were everywhere and finding a decent used one for sale was no

 new brake lines and wheel cylinders at all 4 wheels

-is a pretty straight forward repair that even a newbie can handle without too much trouble.
+is a pretty straightforward repair that even a newbie can handle without too much trouble.

 But paint, rust and body issues are a whole different can of worms.

-To do a decent job on a rusty, mangled body can take lots of money, or
+Repairing a rusty, mangled body can take lots of money, or

 lots of specialized skills and tools (e.g., a MIG welding rig, complete compressor and